Is it worth it to spend extra on the Tab S7+ over the regular Tab S7?

-The Galaxy Tab S7 is one of the newest options in Samsung's tablet lineup, and while it may not be the most technically impressive, it is the one we recommend most people get.
-The Tab S7 offers a crisp and smooth LCD panel, blazing-fast performance, and all the RAM and storage you could ask for.
-Combine all of that with the free S Pen that's included in the box, and you end up with a pretty solid deal.
+The Galaxy Tab S7 is a premium tablet with specs and performance that hold up a year later.
+It offers a crisp and smooth LCD panel, blazing-fast performance, and all the RAM and storage you could ask for.
+Combine all of that with the free S Pen included in the box, and you end up with a pretty solid deal.

 Pros